What Sortino ratio is good?

 The Sortino ratio provides a more accurate measure of an investment’s risk-adjusted returns, as it focuses solely on downside risk, offering investors a clearer view of potential losses.

-By using the Sortino ratio formula, investors can assess how well an investment or portfolio performs in relation to bad risk, helping them make more informed decisions.
+By using the sortino ratio formula, investors can assess how well an investment or portfolio performs in relation to bad risk, helping them make more informed decisions.

 It is especially beneficial in mutual funds, where downside risk is a primary concern for investors who want to avoid significant losses while seeking reasonable returns.